 Pin No. Pin Name Pin Function 1 MODE Mode selection input.
-The RT6215F is forced into CCM by setting MODE pin high.
-Connect MODE to VIN with a 100k $\Omega$ resistor for CCM applications.
-Connecting the MODE pin to ground will enable power saving mode (PSM) at light load.
-Do not leave this pin unconnected.
+Set MODE pin high will force the RT6217F into CCM.
+Connect MODE to VIN with a 100k $\Omega$ resistor for CCM application.
+Connect MODE pin to ground to force the RT6217F into Pulse Skipping Mode for light load.
+Do not float MODE pin.
 2 VIN Power input.
 The input voltage range is from 4.5V to 24V.
-Connect a suitable input capacitor between this pin and GND.
-3 sw Switch node between the internal switch and the synchronous rectifier.
+Connect a suitable input capacitor between this pin and GND, usually two $10\mu F$ or larger ceramic capacitors with a typical capacitance of $22\mu F$ .
+3 SW Switch node between the internal switch and the synchronous rectifier.
 Connect this pin to the inductor and bootstrap capacitor.
 4 GND Power ground.
 5 воот Bootstrap capacitor connection node to supply the high-side gate driver.
 Connect a $0.1\mu F$ ceramic capacitor between this pin and SW pin.
 6 EN Enable control input.
 A logic-high enables the converter; a logic-low forces the device into shutdown mode.
 7 NC This pin is left to float.
 8 FB Feedback voltage input.
 Connect this pin to the midpoint of the external feedback resistive divider to set the output voltage of the converter to the desired regulation level.
 The device regulates the FB voltage at Feedback Threshold Voltage, typically 0.791V.